jamestiotio/networks/labs/lab2/CHECKOFF.md

 ### PATCH

 All of these endpoints under this section are idempotent.
 These endpoints allow partial updates.
-If object does not exist, no updates are allowed.
+If the object does not exist, no updates are allowed.

 ### DELETE